aphiria/aphiria/README.md

 );
 ```

-If we hit `/comments` with an `API-VERSION` header value of "v2.0", we'd match the second route in our example.
+If we hit _/comments_ with an "API-VERSION" header value of "v2.0", we'd match the second route in our example.

 <h2 id="getting-php-headers">Getting Headers in PHP</h2>